 Why Is English So Popular?

 Learning fluent English is of paramount importance today.
 Its rich linguistic origins and history contribute to the spread of the English language literally like wild fire.
-With its roots partly in northwest Germany and the Netherlands brought to Britain by invaders and settlers during the fifth to seventh centuries.
-Secondly, dating back to the Norman Conquest in 1066, English also acquired the influence of Anglo-Norman French, a Latin based language.
+With its roots partly in northwest Germany and the Netherlands, English was first brought to Britain by invaders and settlers during the fifth to seventh centuries.
+Dating back to the Norman Conquest in 1066, English also acquired the influence of Anglo-Norman French, a Latin based language.
 In the modern world, bi-lingual children prefer to use English when given the choice because they say "it's easier".
 But why should this be so?

-You notice it anytime when reading an in-flight magazine on the plane.
 Any English text printed next to its translation in another language is shorter.
 The second language usually needs a few more lines of text to convey the same content.
 The reason is that the English language has shorter words, a vast vocabulary, lager than most other languages, and therefore allows communication to take place in the shortest possible and most directly meaningful way.
-Compare the three columns below.
+Compare the three columns in the picture below.

 Words Ending in –ion or –able –ible